James-Frowen/MirrorPositionSyncing/PositionSyncing/Research/SnapShot_Interpolation_Notes.md

 Notes and summary about https://gafferongames.com/post/snapshot_interpolation/ and how it can be applied it [Mirror](https://github.com/vis2k/Mirror)

+# Summary

+- Interpolate between positions
+- Include Linear velocity with snapshot if objects have acceleration
+- Use UDP
+- 10 hz with 350ms latency (250kb/s)
+- 60 hz with 85ms latency (1.5mb/s)
+- Extrapolation is hard, fails with collisions

-### deterministic lockstep vs Snapshot Interpolation
+## deterministic lockstep vs Snapshot Interpolation

 Deterministic lockstep sends inputs between instances and each simulates the game locally.
 This is ok for low player count, but requires all inputs before it can fully simulate frame N.